-American Kenpo Karate is well round self-defense system, that incorporates theories, principles and concepts to motion and movement based on what is useful, un-useful, and useless.
+American Kenpo Karate is well round self-defense system, that incorporates theories, principles and concepts to motion and movement based on what is useful, less useful, and useless.
 It incorporates the whole body as a weapon, and out of the box thinking, blurring the lines between what is a block and what is a strike.
 This system is designed to protect one’s self against the modern day street fighters and criminals that pose a threat to one’s security, safety, and life.

 Novice Level – Learning the Basic (1-2 years)